rewbs/stable-diffusion-loopback-color-correction-script/README.md

 The script provides the following options:

-* **Color correction target:**
-  * `window` (default) means the color will be corrected to the mean color histogram of a sliding window of previously generated images in the loopback batch.
-  * `input` means the color of each frame will be corrected to the input's color histogram.
-This is the same as the "official" color correction logic and is primarily used for scripted comparison tested.
-When this is selected, the options for `window size`, `window slide rate` and `window delay` have no effect.
+* **Include input image in target** whether to use the colours of the input image when applying colour correction.
+  * `never` - don't use the colours of the input image at all in the colour correction process.
+  * `first` - (default) only use the colours of the input image when processing the first frame.
+  * `always` - always add  the initial image to the list of images to use for color correction.
+How much influence the initial image has depends on how many other images are in the color correction window.
+For example, if you set the window size to `0` and this value to `always`, all frames will be color corrected to the input image (same behaviour as the default with normal loopback mode).
-*  **window size** (default: -1) how many frames to average over when computing the target color histogram. `-1` means grow the window, always starting at frame 0.
+* window size (default: -1) how many frames to average over when computing the target color histogram. -1 means grow the window frames a processed, always starting at frame 0 and ending at the processed frame if slide rate is 1.
 *  **window slide rate** (default: 1) how fast to move the end of the window relative to the frame generation.
 For example, if the loopback is 80 frames long, a slide rate of `0.5` means that on the last generated frame, the window ends on frame 40.
 *  **window lag** (default: 0) how many frames the end of the window should lag behind the current frame.
 For example, a delay of `5` means the first 5 frames will have no color correction, and from the 6th frame, a window ending at frame 0 will begin to apply.
 *  **color correction interval** (default: 1) do color correction every Nth frame, skip other frames.
 Default of 1 means color correction is applied on every frame.